After the NFL: Long-Term Damage of Concussions and Head Trauma

-The 2017-2018 National Football League season certainly had its fair share of controversy, but perhaps the biggest issue remains the long-term impact of concussions and head trauma sustained by professional football players.
+As the National Football League (NFL) continues to adapt on-the-field play in hopes of reducing significant injuries, the biggest issue remains the long-term impact of concussions and head trauma sustained by professional football players.
 And now recent studies have provided new insight into some of these concerns, including the prevalence of conditions such as migraine and chronic traumatic encephalopathy (CTE) after retirement.

 A recent pilot study of 50 retired NFL players revealed several important conclusions about life after football.
 First, more than 90% of all players included in the study reported head pain and other symptoms that fit the criteria for migraine; both episodic and chronic migraine were reported at significantly higher percentages when compared with the general adult male population as well.
 And the onset of the headache disorder typically occurred during their playing career or after retirement.
 Furthermore, many of these players also believed they had endured at least one concussion during their tenure in the NFL, which the researchers believe is a potential reason for its high occurrence.1 This is consistent with other studies that have shown significant impact from chronic migraine, especially those who also suffered concussions and other head trauma during their careers.2